What is Machine Identity Management?

 Following are some commonly used certificates and keys that make up machine identity:

-- SSH keys and Certificates: Users, usually system administrators, use SSH keys to secure privileged access to critical systems.
+Users, usually system administrators, use SSH keys to secure privileged access to critical systems.
 Because SSH keys are used to authorize access to important IT systems, the SSH protocol is more secure than TLS/SSL.
 While it is not common practice to use SSH certificates for authentication, it is recommended as it eliminates the manual, insecure process of key approval and distribution.

-- Code Signing Certificates: Code-Signing Certificates ensure that scripts, executables, and software builds are genuine and preventing them from tampering.
+Code-Signing Certificates ensure that scripts, executables, and software builds are genuine and preventing them from tampering.
 It builds trust in users.

-- Cryptographic Keys: Cryptographic keys, particularly Symmetric keys, are used to protect data at rest, data in transit, and encrypting credit card and other PII (Personal Identifiable Information) data.
+Cryptographic keys, particularly Symmetric keys, are used to protect data at rest, data in transit, and encrypting credit card and other PII (Personal Identifiable Information) data.
 However, Symmetric keys are less secure but faster and more efficient than public-key cryptography.

-- X.509 Certificates: X.509 Certificates are the most extensively used machine identification certificates and the backbone of the Public Key Infrastructure (PKI).
+X.509 Certificates are the most extensively used machine identification certificates and the backbone of the Public Key Infrastructure (PKI).
 Server-client authentication over the HTTPS protocol (based on the TLS/SSL protocol) as well as digitally signing offline applications use these certificates for authentication.

 Importance of Machine Identity Management

 Machine identity management is a broad term that incorporates various technologies that are currently primarily isolated, like SSH key management, X.509 Certificate Management, etc.